-It was my friend B's second visit to Perth, there was a lot I wanted to show her, but time was short.
-I opted to drive her to my favourite suburbs of South Perth and East Perth.
+It was my friend Bebe's second visit to Perth, there was a lot I wanted to show her, but time was short.
+I opted to drive her to some of my favourite suburbs - South Perth and East Perth.

 From both you get river views, views of the city's high rise buildings, lovely neighbourhoods with low buildings, parks...

 We first drove to South Perth, to the waterfront (South Perth Esplanade) near the spot where the ferry departs and arrives from Barrack Street in the city - just a 10 min trip across the river Swan.

 There is a huge park along the river with barbecues, children's playground, bike and walking paths... we could spend hours there soaking up the Autumn sun.